Call to order: 01352 757777

 Wheat Bran for Young Growing Horses

-Growth is a mineral-sensitive process.
-Bone development depends not only on adequate calcium but on the correct calcium-to-phosphorus ratio.
-Excess calcium relative to phosphorus can be just as detrimental as deficiency (NRC, 2007).
+Growth is a mineral-sensitive process, and skeletal development depends not only on adequate calcium intake, but on maintaining the correct calcium-to-phosphorus (Ca:P) ratio.
+An excess of calcium relative to phosphorus can impair optimal bone development, just as a deficiency can [1,4].

-Where forage analysis reveals elevated calcium and comparatively low phosphorus, controlled inclusion of wheat bran can help restore balance.
+Where forage analysis reveals elevated calcium and comparatively low phosphorus, the controlled inclusion of wheat bran can help support a more appropriate dietary balance.

-Additionally, young horses require sufficient dietary protein to support:
+In addition to mineral requirements, young horses require sufficient protein to support:

 • Muscle accretion